MathFlow: Enhancing the Perceptual Flow of MLLMs for Visual Mathematical Problems: Experiments

 Tab.~\ref{tab:flowverse_benchmark} compares several state-of-the-art (SOTA) MLLMs on FlowVerse benchmark, including both closed-source and open-source models.
 Notably, in FlowVerse—where Reasoned Property (RP) and Essential Information (EI) information are manually annotated—MathFlow does not require additional extraction of these components.
 Therefore, we do not include MathFlow in direct comparisons for FlowVerse.
-We mainly analyze the performance by the FlowVerse-CoT-E evaluation and derive the following observations:
+We mainly analyze the performance by the FlowVerse-CoT-E evaluation and derive the following key observations:

-\textbf{MLLMs Rely More on \textit{Reading text} than \textit{Seeing Diagrams}.} Similar to the findings in MathVerse~\cite{mathverse}, when comparing the Text Centric and Text Plus versions in FlowVerse, we observe that most MLLMs improve in performance when visual input is removed, such as a +4.3\% increase for Qwen2-VL-72B, a +3.2\% increase for Claude-sonnet-3.5.
+\textbf{MLLMs Rely More on \textit{Reading text} than \textit{Seeing Diagrams}.} When comparing the Text Centric and Text Plus versions in FlowVerse, we observe that most MLLMs improve in performance when visual input is removed, such as a +4.3\% increase for Qwen2-VL-72B.
 Conversely, when comparing the Text Centric and Text Limited versions, we notice a significant drop in performance, such as a -4.1\% decrease for GPT-4V.
-These results emphasize the necessity of both comprehensive textual descriptions and effective visual encoding for robust problem-solving in MLLMs. \textbf{\textit{Additional results can be found in Tab.~11 of the Appendix B.5.}}
+These results emphasize the necessity of both comprehensive textual descriptions and effective visual encoding for robust problem-solving in MLLMs. {\textit{Please refer to Appendix~\S\ref{More_Detailed_Experiment_Results} for more results.}}

-\textbf{Good MLLMs Excel at Perceiving \textit{EI}.} Incorporating the Essential Information (EI) within diagrams challenges MLLMs to accurately identify and interpret these critical components visually during mathematical problem-solving.
+\textbf{MLLMs Significantly Benefit from \textit{EI}.} Incorporating the EI within diagrams challenges MLLMs to accurately identify and interpret these critical components visually during mathematical problem-solving.
 The Vision Centric results show a significant drop in performance for most MLLMs compared to their accuracy in the Text Limited version.
 In other words, we conclude that a truly robust MLLM must effectively extract EI from diagrams and visual data.
-This ability to independently comprehend and interpret visual elements is crucial for successfully solving visual mathematical problems, indicating that enhanced perception capabilities are a key factor in improving MLLMs' overall performance.
+This ability to independently comprehend and interpret visual elements is crucial for successfully solving visual mathematical problems, indicating that enhanced perception capabilities are a key factor in improving MLLMs' performance.